codex-team/capella/README.md

 # [Сapella](https://capella.ifmo.su)

 Cloud service for image storage and delivery.
-Upload files and accept image-filters on the fly with simple API.
+Upload files and accept image-filters on the fly with the simple API.

 Made with :heart: by [CodeX Team](https://ifmo.su)